admost/amrapi/content/adjust-raw-data-export/_index.en.md

 * We can not get anymore ios FB campaigns

 For ANDROID apps:
-* You have to do some extra integration steps
+* You have to do some extra steps

 1. Set up install referrer
 https://help.adjust.com/en/article/get-started-android-sdk#set-up-install-referrer